TomNong/learningpal_api/readme.md

 This repository includes:

-  1. Handwritten math equation recognition API
+    1. Handwritten math equation recognition API.
-  2. Math equation detection in a single image API
+    2. Math equation detection in a single image API.
-  3. Using above two API to achieve problem sheet auto grading
+    3. Using above two API to achieve problem sheet auto grading.

 ## For Usage of Handwritten math equation recognition API
 You can use provided images to test.
 Provided 15 random math equations under image_test folder